travelingcircusofurbanism/website/static/posts/austin/Introduction/content.md

 1. Austin’s “new urbanist enclave”, [Mueller](http://www.muelleraustin.com/)
 Read: [How One City Turned Industrial Zones Into Green Enclaves](https://www.nationalgeographic.com/environment/urban-expeditions/austin/austin-green-buildings-fight-urban-sprawl/)

-1. Fostering conservation and reuse through creativity, education and community building — [Austin Creative Reuse](https://austincreativereuse.org/)
+1. Fostering conservation and reuse through creativity, education and community building.
+There are also some volunteer opportunities available for all! — [Austin Creative Reuse](https://austincreativereuse.org/)

 1. creative hub for DIY crafting, workshops, and events. — [CRAFT](http://madeatcraft.com/)

+1. Hack the commute by using bicycle in this very car-centric city. - [AustinBcycle](https://austinbcycle.com/)

 ### Read